eformat/ragit-dev/docs/2-local-rag/1-local-rag-langchain.md

 We are going to use a quantized model [lmstudio-community/Llama-3.2-3B-Instruct-GGUF](https://huggingface.co/lmstudio-community/Llama-3.2-3B-Instruct-GGUF).
 Download it locally - this may take some time as it is an 4GB model.

+// FIXME - Granite GGUF fails to load in latest vllm?
-// FIXME - ValueError: GGUF model with architecture granite is not supported yet.
+// ValueError: GGUF model with architecture granite is not supported yet.
 // curl -LO https://huggingface.co/ibm-research/granite-3.2-2b-instruct-GGUF/resolve/main/granite-3.2-2b-instruct-f16.gguf?download=true
 // We are going to use a quantized model [ibm-research/granite-3.2-2b-instruct-GGUF](https://huggingface.co/ibm-research/granite-3.2-2b-instruct-GGUF).
 Download it locally - this may take some time as it is an 4GB model.